 Following their review in 2020 into the impact of COVID-19 on health inequalities and the disproportionate effect on ethnic minority communities and staff, in August 2021 West Yorkshire Health and Care Partnership launched an anti-racism movement with their partners at West Yorkshire Violence Reduction Unit.
 The movement is part of an ongoing commitment to tackling structural and institutionalised racism.

 Through educational resources, real-life images and stories, the Root Out Racism movement has set about encouraging people to better inform themselves on anti-racist behaviours and practices.

 In the planning of this movement, over 100 ethnic minority colleagues from across the Partnership come forward to share their experiences of racism and help their colleagues and other organisations to take action.
-Visit West Yorkshire and Harrogate's Root Out Racism campaign page to learn more and or get involved.
+Visit West Yorkshire and Harrogate's Root Out Racism campaign page to learn more and get involved.

-Deputy Chief Executive, David Melia: I pledge to work with others to make our workplace a better place to be.
+Director of Nursing and Quality, David Melia: I pledge to work with others to make our workplace a better place to be.

 Medical Director, Karen Stone: I pledge to value diversity, listen and learn as together we will work better.